danielwertheim/mycouch/README.md

 For the script to work, you need to have [the NuGet command line](http://nuget.codeplex.com/releases) `(NuGet.exe) registrered in the environment path`, or you need to tweak the script so it knows where it will find your NuGet.exe.

 ## A word about the integration tests ##
-They are written using xUnit.
+They are written using **xUnit**.
 To get started you need to create a database `mycouchtests` and one user `mycouchtester` with password `p@ssword`.
 The user also must be allowed to create views in the database.

-**Please note**, that if you run the tests using the `xUnit plugin` for `ReSharper` or using the `xUnit console`, you will get a couple of failing UnitTests for the Windows store project.
-This is a **bug with xUnit**.
-It does not load and execute the Windows store test project in its own app-container as it does when you execute them via Visual Studios test explorer.

 ### Test environments ###
 There is an external dependency for getting up and running with the integration tests (not the unit tests).
 In the repo, there's a folder in the root named `env`.
 In there there's a [ScriptCS](http://scriptcs.net) script `server.csx`.
 It will start a NancyFX web server that serves the integration tests with test environment settings.